Boom Blox Bash Party: Development

 Bash Party's development was announced on 18 November 2008 by Variety.
 It was announced for a Spring 2009 release as Boom Blox Bash Party on January 28, 2009 by EA Casual.
 The game was developed by Electronic Arts and Steven Spielberg, just like its predecessor.
 It was a part of a 2005 deal between EA and Spielberg to make three original properties.
 It was conceived as soon as the original game was completed.
 Spielberg kept meeting with EA on Boom Blox on new ideas; producer Amir Rahimi commented that there was so much enthusiasm that "he could hardly stop them from doing a sequel."
-A feature which was cut in Boom Blox was not included in this game either.
-It was a head-tracking system, which would allow the player to use two Wii Remotes to control the game's camera with his or her head.
+A feature which was cut from Boom Blox and its sequel was a head-tracking system, which would have allowed the player to use two Wii Remotes to control the game's camera with his or her head.
+When creating the game, Spielberg noted that the multiplayer interactivity was a primary focus due to popular demand.
 Because the developers didn't receive the development hardware in time to implement it, Wii MotionPlus compatibility is not included.
-In an interview, it was stated that Steven Spielberg had sometimes expressed interest in making a Boom Blox movie, but an Electronic Arts spokesperson commented that this is all just brainstorming.
+In an interview, it was stated that Steven Spielberg had sometimes expressed interest in making a Boom Blox movie, but an Electronic Arts spokesperson commented that it was merely Spielberg brainstorming, and no plans for such a movie existed.

 Reception

-Bash Party has received generally favorable reviews from critics, holding an 86% on Metacritic.
+Boom Blox Bash Party has received generally favorable reviews from critics, holding 86 out of 100 on Metacritic and 87.35% on GameRankings.
+Critics praised the game for adding various improvements upon its predecessor, particularly for the level creation tools and online level sharing.
+Gaming journalists considered it the "definitive version" of the gameplay from Boom Blox, citing it as "casual gaming done right".
 IGN awarded Bash Party an Editors' Choice award, giving it 8.5 out of 10.
 G4's X-Play gave it 5 out of 5 stars.
+GameShark editor Danielle Riendeau gave the game a near perfect score, stating that "Bash Party absolutely blows its predecessor out of the water", with the website awarding it the "Best Party Game Without Beatles in the Title" in 2009.

+In retrospective reviews, the game is considered one of the best Wii games of all time, and was listed in Edge editor Tony Mott's 1001 Video Games You Must Play Before You Die.
+GameZone ranked the game #46 in their list of the top 50 Wii games, and GamesRadar+ ranked it #12 overall.
+Nintendo World Report ranked the game third place for their top third-party Wii games of all time, comparing Bash Party positively to Wii Sports, as "it took a simple idea and just executed it really well".